lucascamacho/coevo_mut_antag/README.md

 - R: separate in functions and scripts.
 You will find all the .R files to run my simulations
 - Data: the networks of interactions that i use and the .RData files with the results of all my simulations
 - Output: figures, pdf's, graphs, etc. All the visual results of my project are here
-- Manuscript: the RMarkdown files that compose my master's dissertation.
+- Manuscript: the LaTeX files that compose my master's dissertation.

 ### Tutorial and guides